vikram-codes/ai-resume-analyzer/README.md

 **Built by [Vikram](https://github.com/vikram-codes)** as a portfolio project to showcase full-stack development skills.

-_If you reached, please feel free to give it a star ⭐!_
+_If you reached here, please feel free to give it a star ⭐!_